One of the most important parts of any business, including eCommerce, is to ensure that the cash flow is positive and consistent.

 An invoice is a legally-binding document (after both parties have agreed to it), it doesn’t mean that you need to use complicated language when creating it.

-One of the biggest reasons that invoice get delayed in clients’ accounts payable processes is because there is unclear language that can create complications.
+One of the biggest reasons that invoice get delayed in clients’ accounts payable processes is because there is an unclear language that can create complications.

 This may just cause your invoice to get pushed to the back of the pile while other invoices are worked on.
-Simpler invoices that are easy to understand may be tackled first by your client.
+Simpler invoices that are easy to understand maybe tackled first by your client.

-Also, include the necessary details, such as bank information, job description and important payment information.
+Also, include the necessary details, such as bank information, job description, and important payment information.

 Add overdue fees

-You can make your late payment charges gradual, so that one is added after the due date, then the next charge is applied after 30 days, and so on.
+You can make your late payment charges gradually so that one is added after the due date, then the next charge is applied after 30 days, and so on.
 You can also apply a percentage, which is more common.

 Send polite reminders